 5 out of 100 businesses have already been hacked

 According to our research, 5 out of 100 businesses have already been hacked before becoming a customer of Eye Security.
 In most cases, these are back doors in the castle wall that are left ajar to be used as an entrance later.
-If a company installs the security software of Eye Security, the system will immediately sound the alarm in the event of misuse of the back door.
+If a company installs Eye Security's software, the system will immediately sound the alarm in the event of misuse of the back door.
 We also actively search for back doors to remove them before they can be used.

 Experts reduce impact by 80%